-Some of the most common types of medical malpractice include:
+Some of the most common types of medical malpractice in NYC include:

 - Misdiagnosis – This refers to a number of different things, including failing to order a test, failing to screen for a specific disease or ailment, failing to have patients consult with specialists, or failing to ask patients about their symptoms.

 - Surgical Negligence – This refers to any type of error during a surgical procedure that causes harm or injury to the patient.
 One of the most common types of surgical errors occurs when a surgeon operates on the wrong side of a patient’s body.

 - Medication Error – This refers to a doctor or medical professional that prescribes the wrong medication to a patient, tells a patient to take a higher dosage than is recommended, or fails to recognize the possibility of a dangerous interaction with another drug.

 - Childbirth Injuries – This refers to injuries that a doctor causes during the delivery of a newborn, including brain injuries and fractured bones.

 What is Medical Malpractice Evidence in New York